eunbaeAN/NiceBacteria/README.md

  ```
  nextflow run /path/to/main.nf --samples "/path/to/my-samples.csv" -ansi-log false
  ```
-NiceBacteria requires the files main.nf, files in the modules folder and nf folder, nexflow.config and a samplesheet file (csv or txt file) to run.
+NiceBacteria requires main.nf, nexflow.config, the files in modules folder and nf folder, and a samplesheet file (csv or txt file) to run.

 Please do not forget to put the parameter '--samples' to provide the information of your samples.